ALucek/SEB-OCR/README.md

 <img src="./seb_ocr_logo.png" width=600>

 A vision-language pipeline for turning scanned historical pages into structured datasets.
-At its core the project leverages Google's [Gemini](https://ai.google.dev/gemini-api/docs/models) family for both vision-OCR and text understanding, built specifically for ongoing political science research.
+At its core the project leverages Google's [Gemini](https://ai.google.dev/gemini-api/docs/models) family for both vision-OCR and text entity extraction, built specifically for ongoing political science research.

 **How it works**